Christian Vision and SIAMS

-The Church of England’s Vision for Education is deeply Christian, with the promise by Jesus of ‘life in all its fullness’ at its heart.
+The Church of England’s Vision for Education sets out foundational thinking about the importance of Christian involvement in schooling, with the promise by Jesus of ‘life in all its fullness’ at its heart.
 This is worked out theologically and educationally through four basic elements: wisdom; hope; community; and dignity.
 It underpins our work together as Church schools nationally.

 The Statutory Inspection of Anglican and Methodist Schools (SIAMS)

 All Church of England schools will have a SIAMS Inspection as part of a five year cycle.

 This structure draws its inspiration from the Church’s vision document, Deeply Christian: serving the common good.

 SIAMS reports are succinct and include clear evaluation statements, using the grading statements of excellent, good, requires improvement or ineffective as a Church school.